 - If you want, you can gently tap the hole left by the toothpick with your finger to minimize the opening.
 This is totally optional.

-They can be stored in an airtight container at room temperature for a day or two, then they should be kept in the refrigerator for up to a week.
+They can be stored in an airtight container at room temperature for a day or two, then should be kept in the refrigerator for up to a week.
 They also can be frozen for up to 3 months.

 More Candy Recipes You’ll Love